pinkozz/blog-website/README.md

 # blog-website
-This is a Web Application written using Node.JS/Express.js for blog posting!
+This is a Web Application written using Node.JS, Express.js, PostgreSQL for blog posting!
 ![Screenshot from 2024-02-11 15-44-50](https://github.com/pinkozz/blog-website/assets/136079534/0f0877a5-4434-48df-97b5-47a6418ae372)
 ![Screenshot from 2024-02-11 15-45-00](https://github.com/pinkozz/blog-website/assets/136079534/e8a22923-2fb8-4430-b6b6-6e0cfee6c47e)
 ![Screenshot from 2024-02-11 15-45-08](https://github.com/pinkozz/blog-website/assets/136079534/bb553e0e-9c87-4c75-a14d-9a9ec30274c4)